Written by: John White on December 11th, 2005

 Ran is as good as it gets.

 The film is presented in Original Aspect Ratio of 1.85:1 widescreen and has been 16:9 enhanced.
-The picture is very good throughout with the super saturated colours bright leading to an almost surreal visual tone.
+The picture is very good throughout with the super saturated colors bright leading to an almost surreal visual tone.
 The transfer is spotless and well defined.

 The audio is perfect with no pops or hiss and incredible definition in the stereo for a film that is 20 years old.
 The menus are well designed and easy to navigate on the main feature disc and the extras disc.